 Single room requests will be considered when accompanied by appropriate medical documentation indicating that such an assignment will assist a student in his/her self management of disability.
 Specific documentation criteria applies and letters from professionals who are blood relatives of the student will not be accepted.
-Decisions regarding single room accommodation are made by the Assistant Dean of Students for Disability Services in consultation by the Medical Review Committee.
+Decisions regarding single room accommodation are made by the Director of Students Accessibilty Services in consultation by the Medical Review Committee.
 A letter from the student explaining why a single room is believed to be medically necessary will also be expected.
 The College reserves the right to make final decisions regarding all single room requests for accommodation purposes and to request additional information when a request is insubstantially supported.

 In general, the following diagnoses do not lend themselves to single room accommodations: